StateSpaceModels/ssm/README.md

       }
     ]

-Note that this linking stage also allow to include some _transformations_ so that a relation can be established between your model requirement and existing priors or covariates living in other datapackages (for instance ```v``` (a rate) is linkied to a prior
+Note that this linking stage also allows to include some _transformations_ so that a relation can be established between your model requirement and existing priors or covariates living in other datapackages (for instance ```v``` (a rate) is linkied to a prior